FNS02/Stats399-Activity-1/README.md

 # Instructions

-Follow the detailed steps below to clean and analyze sentiment survey data using R. The instructions will guide you through loading libraries, reading data, cleaning columns, and visualizing the data using a word cloud and ggplot.

 ### 1. Load Necessary Libraries

 Load the required libraries for data manipulation and visualization.
 The `tidyverse` library is essential for data manipulation, `ggplot2` is library for creating data visualisation, and `ggwordcloud` is a third-party library that can be used to create word clouds with ggplot,

 ```r
 library(tidyverse)